 A home renovation can become YOUR full time job even if you hire a general contractor.

 My advice is to expect that it is so.

 Engage with your contractors so you understand exactly what is happening each step of the way.

 This communication will keep everyone's stress levels down.

 Your Home Remodeling Project Stories

-Share your home remodeling project successes and disasters with us.
+Share your home remodeling project successes and disasters with me in the comments below.